Student Records Policy:

 Consent to Disclosure of Information

-Except as provided by FERPA, a student must provide a signed and dated written consent before TMCS will disclose personally identifiable information from the student’s education record.
+Except as provided by FERPA, a student must provide a signed and dated written consent before TMUS will disclose personally identifiable information from the student’s education record.
 The written consent must (1) specify the records that may be disclosed; (2) state the purpose of the disclosure; and (3) identify the party or class of parties to whom the disclosure may be made.

 Records of Requests for Disclosure

-The Master’s College and Seminary (TMCS) will maintain a record of all requests for or disclosure of information from a student's education records, except as provided by FERPA.
+The Master’s University and Seminary (TMUS) will maintain a record of all requests for or disclosure of information from a student's education records, except as provided by FERPA.
 The record will indicate the name of the party making the request, any additional party to whom it may be re-disclosed, and the legitimate interest the party had in requesting or obtaining the information.
 The record may be reviewed by the eligible student or by his or her parents/legal guardian if the student is a dependent (as defined by the Internal Revenue Code).
 Any third party to whom records were disclosed may not release that information to any other party without the student's permission.
-Third parties who disclose information in violation of this standard will be prohibited for five years from any further inspection of records at TMCS.
+Third parties who disclose information in violation of this standard will be prohibited for five years from any further inspection of records at TMUS.

 The recordkeeping requirement does not apply when the disclosure is to the student, the student’s parent or legal guardian, if the student is a dependent as defined by the Internal Revenue Code; a party with written consent from the student; a school official; a party seeking directory information; a party seeking records as directed by a grand jury or law enforcement subpoena.